gpsuser/UCMunit24EngProjectMan_Class/week10/w10_review_lecture.md

 ### 5.2 Preparation for Assessment

-The formative assessment in today's workshop provides diagnostic insight into current understanding and identifies areas requiring additional revision.
+The assessment in today's workshop provides diagnostic insight into current understanding and identifies areas requiring additional revision.
 Learners should approach the workshop as examination practice under realistic conditions.